Hunter S. Thompson Dome Rock Climbing

 Climb up through the top of Sweet Pain wall and though it's top, turning right at the base of HST Dome, Just below 'Walking the Vertical Beach' or up though the top of the Black Corridor, turning left to reach HTS Dome.

-Browse More Classics in Hunter S. Thompson Dome
+Browse More Rock Climbing Classics in Hunter S. Thompson Dome

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hunter S. Thompson Dome:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hunter S. Thompson Dome:

 Featured Route For Hunter S. Thompson Dome